rbyers87/port-arthur-squad-plan/README.md

 For Daily Views: Assigned position "other" want excluded from minimum staff count.
 This will be used for training/schools.
 Maybe separate "other" from the rest of the list at the bottom?

 Add export function from daily view to be used as a riding list.
 Export as pdf to print.

+Add ability to add notes when assigning officer on daily view.  "court at 11:30" "working trade for Ofc Jones" "10-6 for training at 14:30"